Hezekiah-Elisha/diary_api/README.md

 1. Clone the repository
 2. Run `go mod tidy` to install the dependencies
 3. Run `go run main.go` to start the server
+> `go clean` is a command that removes object files and cached data from your Go workspace

 ### Usage